scala/docs.scala-lang/_overviews/quasiquotes/type-details.md

 ## Applied Type

-Instantiations of parametized types can be expressed with the help of applied types (type-level equivalent of type application):
+Instantiations of parameterized types can be expressed with the help of applied types (type-level equivalent of type application):

     scala> val applied = tq"Foo[A, B]"
     applied: universe.Tree = Foo[A, B]